 Canon T7i versus Nikon D5600

-The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in February 2017 and November 2016.
+The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Nikon D5600 are two digital cameras that were announced, respectively, in February 2017 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Canon T7i and the Nikon D5600 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T7i – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon T7i and the Nikon D5600 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the T7i – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is somewhat smaller (8 percent) than the Canon T7i.
 Moreover, the D5600 is markedly lighter (13 percent) than the T7i.
 In this context, it is worth noting that neither the T7i nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (T7i) and the Nikon Lens Catalog (D5600).